Kv22a/xam-browser-byp/README.md

 **Steps to do this:**

-1․ First go to the directory where you installed the Windows VM.
-It's the *Documents* folder by default.
+1․ Navigate to the folder where your Windows VM is installed.
+By default, this is the Documents folder.

-2․ In *Documents* folder, there will be a folder called *Virtual Machines*.
+2․ Inside the Documents folder, locate a directory named Virtual Machines.

-3․ Open that folder & select the Windows VM folder and open it.
+3․ Open this folder, then find and access the Windows VM folder.

-4․ Now there will be a file with extension `.vmx`.
-Right-click that file and open it with Notepad.
+4․ Inside, look for a file with the .vmx extension.
+Right-click on it and choose Open with Notepad.

-5․ Now paste `smbios.reflecthost = "TRUE"` in a new line like this:
+5․ Add the following line on a new line within the file:

 ![image](https://user-images.githubusercontent.com/34748927/167270852-36b89b22-bb09-4633-9040-90bc29e64f75.png)